 - Ward important objectives!
 You don't want them to get taken away by the enemy without you even noticing.

-If your jungler doesn't feel like giving you an early kill or your enemy escapes for any reason, you will likely just end up farming until you hit 6, poking and lasthitting with your Stretching Strike.
-If your enemy is melee and lacks sustain, you can zone him with constant Q poke, as Stretching Strike does quite a lot of damage.
+If your jungler doesn't feel like giving you an early kill or your enemy escapes for any reason, you will likely just end up farming until you hit 6, poking and lasthitting with your Stretching Strikes.
+If your enemy is melee and lacks sustain, you can zone him with constant Q poke, as Stretching Strikes does quite a lot of damage.
 While lasthitting or harassing with abilities, try not to hit too many minions besides your target as it will push the lane and leave you vulnerable to enemy ganks.
-If you push by accident, make sure to buy a Stealth Ward or to have your Warding Totem available for gank-prevention.
+If you push by accident, make sure to buy a Stealth Ward or to have your Stealth Ward available for gank-prevention.

 To conclude your game until you reach level 6:

 - Get an early gank if possible.
-Care when your lane opponent uses his Warding Totem, then strike either in the 1 minute wardless window, or remove it if you got Sweeping Lens.
+Care when your lane opponent uses his Stealth Ward, then strike either in the 1 minute wardless window, or remove it if you got Sweeping Lens.

 - Don't try to kill your opponent unless you are sure to kill him without dying.

 - Try not to push your lane, as you don't actually want to recall pre 6.
-If you push, be sure to have the river warded ( Stealth Ward or Warding Totem).
+If you push, be sure to have the river warded ( Stealth Ward or Stealth Ward).

 - If you get ganked, time your Elastic Slingshot carefully to prevent it from being interrupted.